kane50613/github-as-a-blog/README.md

 With the help of CDN and well-optimized caching, the website can be loaded quickly and efficiently.

+[The Lighthouse report](https://pagespeed.web.dev/analysis/https-gaab-yeecord-com-posts-40/8v1v6pfbdl?form_factor=desktop) shows that GaaB has a perfect score of 100 on all metrics, including LCP, FID, CLS, and more.

 ## Technical Details

 - [Tech Stack](#tech-stack)